 - Place butter in a clean bowl.
-Add the caster sugar and cream both until the mixture turns light and creamy.
+Add the granulated sugar and cream both until the mixture turns light and creamy.
 Do not over mix.

 - Next, add the egg and continue beating until it is well incorporated into the creamed mixture.
-Add vanilla essence and mix again.
+Add vanilla extract and mix again.

-- Remove dough from the fridge and roll it between parchment paper or plastic sheets.
+- Remove dough from the fridge and roll it between parchment paper or plastic sheets (see Note 2).
 Use dowel rods as a guide for the thickness of your cookies.
 Cut the dough into egg shapes (with a cookie cutter or a paper template guide) and refrigerate them again until they are firm (for at least 30 minutes) (see Note 3).

-- Bake the cookies in a pre-heated oven at 170°Celsius for about 10 to 15 minutes (depending on the size of your cookies) until they have turned golden brown.
+- Bake the cookies in a pre-heated oven at 170°Celsius for about 12 minutes (depending on the size of your cookies) until they turn golden brown on the sides.

 - Remove cookies from the oven and cool them on a wire rack.
-Keep cookies in an airtight container until ready to be decorated.
+Keep cookies in an airtight container until ready to be decorated (see Note 4).

 - To decorate the cookies, start by covering the backgrounds with fondant.

 - For the blue background, mix Wilton Royal Blue into white fondant and then add a tiny amount of black color to it.
-For the green background, mix Wilton Juniper Green color to white fondant.
+For the green background, mix Wilton Juniper Green color to white fondant (see Note 5).

 - Roll the colored fondant thin (about one tenth of an inch thick).
 Brush a little glue on top of each cookie.
 Press the cookies gently onto the rolled fondant and cut it following the outline of the cookies.
 Turn the cookies over and smooth the top.
-Repeat for all the cookies, for both blue and green backgrounds.
+Repeat for all the cookies, for both blue and green backgrounds (see Note 6).

-- Cut out small polka dots in thinly rolled white fondant with a medium-sized round piping tip.
+- Cut out small polka dots in thinly rolled white fondant with a medium-sized round piping tip (see Note 7).

 - Attach the polka dots onto the cookies with glue.

-- For the bird nests decoration, pipe out thin strands of chocolate fondant with the extruder tool.
+- For the bird nests, pipe out thin strands of chocolate fondant with the extruder tool (see Note 8).

 - Twist and wrap the strands into a nest.
 Cut off the excess and secure the ends with fondant glue and attach the nest to the cookies (also with some glue to hold them in place).